php-pds/skeleton/README.md

 ### LICENSE

+Whereas package consumers MAY be in violation of copyright law when copying unlicensed intellectual property, the package SHOULD include a root-level file indicating the licensing and copyright terms of the package contents.

-If the package provides a root-level file with licensing information, it MUST be named `LICENSE`.
+If the package provides a root-level file indicating the licensing and copyright terms of the package contents, it MUST be named `LICENSE`.

 It MAY have a lowercase filename extension indicating the file format.